 A surgeon puts a tube called a warming catheter into the urethra.
 The urethra is the tube that carries wee (urine) from the bladder out of the body.
 The warming tube protects the urethra from damage.

 The surgeon then puts between 12 and 15 special cryotherapy needles through the skin of the perineum (the area of skin between your legs behind the testicles).
 They usually use a trans rectal ultrasound scan to make sure the needles are in the right place.
+Your surgeon puts the ultrasound probe into your back passage (rectum).
 This gives a clear image of the prostate on a screen.

 A machine then sends gas through the needles to freeze the prostate area.
 The gas freezes and destroys the cancer cells.